 Firefox or Google Chrome.
 If you are asked for a password when opening Excel documents, please click "cancel" on the prompt.

 Every year, Kentucky Housing Corporation (KHC) conducts the K-Count to monitor the homeless situation in Kentucky.
 The U.S. Department of Housing and Urban Development (HUD) requires such a count every other year, but KHC believes it best serves the people of Kentucky to conduct this count yearly.

-Results of the K-Count demonstrate the need for resources for housing and services for homeless persons in each community and determine how much federal funding will be awarded from HUD for homeless programs.
-In addition, the K-Count helps assess progress under Kentucky's Ten-Year Plan to End Homelessness and provides important information for updating the plan.
+Results of the K-Count demonstrate the need for resources for housing and services for homeless persons in each community and helps determine how much federal funding will be awarded from HUD for homeless programs.
 More information is available in the K-Count Info Sheet.

-Please note: Louisville and Lexington will conduct their counts on a different date from the BoS.
+Please note: Louisville and Lexington will coordinate their own counts.
 For more information, please contact Louisville's Coalition for the Homeless or the Lexington Office of Homelessness Intervention and Prevention.